Lois Lane (Superman & Lois): Earth-167

 A version of Lois appeared in "Crisis on Infinite Earths" on Earth-167.
 This Lois is married to Clark Kent, and lives in Smallville with their two daughters.
 It was revealed that this version of Superman gave up his powers to be with his family.

 Earth-96

 On this Earth, Lois, along with Perry White, Jimmy Olsen, and other co-workers were killed when a "reject from Gotham" gassed the Daily Planet.
 Since the incident, Clark has donned an outfit similar to the Kingdom Come version of Superman.

 Unnamed Earth

 On an unnamed Earth, Lois a world-renowned journalist and working for the Daily Planet is married to scientist John Henry Irons.
-They have a daughter togethe named, Natalie Irons.
+They have a daughter together named, Natalie Irons.
 At some point, Superman had a breakdown and attacked Metropolis, killing Lois while she was reporting the attacks.
 When the anti-matter wave destroyed Earth, John and Natalie escaped to another Earth.

+Inverse Earth/Bizarro World

+On the inverse Earth, Lois was also married to Superman and gave birth to Jonathan and Jordan, however Superman was more of a celebrity on this Earth, resulting in them not being present in their children's lives.
+Unlike the main Earth, Jonathan develops powers instead of Jordan, and ends up joining Ally's cult to merge with his other self.
+This combined with Superman's reliance on green Kryptonite to power himself leads Lois to leaving Superman with Jordan and her father.